 District Court: More on the estoppels: In this case, the district court adopted a narrow reading of Shaw Indus.
 Grp., Inc. v.
 Automated Creel Sys., Inc., 817 F.3d 1293 (Fed.
 Cir.
 2016), broadly estopping the defendant from raising grounds that it raised during the IPR and grounds that it reasonably could have raised, but did not raise, in the IPR petition.
 Cobalt Boats, LLC, v.
 Sea Ray Boats, Inc., C.A.
 No. 2:15cv21, ECF No. 285 (E.D.
 Va.
 June 5, 2017).

-For more interpretations of Shaw and the scope of the IPR estoppel, see the Roundup entry following this one and:
+For more interpretations of Shaw and the scope of the IPR estoppel, see the May 19, 2017 PTAB Roundup.